Hydroelectricity in Bulgaria: Future plans

 In Bulgaria, the development of small hydropower plants (SHP) is supported by various factors, including open electricity and financial markets, higher feed-in tariffs (FITs) for SHP compared to large hydropower, and diverse financing options such as bank credit, direct private investments, and public–private partnerships.
 Additionally, opportunities for financing through special trust funds and EU-supported programs are available.

 The government 2030 energy plan calls for an additional 870MW of hydro capacity.

-The possibility of two hydro dams on the Danube, built and shared in conjunction with Romania,were under consideration in 2023.
+The possibility of two hydro dams on the Danube, to be built and shared with Romania, was under consideration in 2023.

 Two pumped hydro plants are also planned using the existing Dospat Reservoir and the reservoir at Batak.
 Each would generate 800MW capacity and provide a means to use excess wind and solar energy by pumping the water back up to the dams.
 Completion could be by 2032.

 Current facilities

+Generating over 10% of Bulgaria's electricity, most hydropower plants are owned by NEK EAD and located in the Rhodope Mountains and Rila.
+The total installed capacity of the NEK EAD-owned HPPs is 2,737 MW.
+They are grouped in four main hydropower cascades that include several HPPs, dams and other facilities each — Belmeken–Sestrimo–Chaira (1,599 MW) in eastern Rila and the western Rhodopes, Dospat–Vacha (500 MW) in the western Rhodopes, Arda (325 MW) in the eastern Rhodopes and Batak (254 MW) in the western Rhodopes.
+All of these are located in the Maritsa river drainage, though water is also collected from neighbouring basins, such as those of the Mesta and the Struma via gathering derivations and tunnels.
+There are three pumped storage hydro power plants, including the Chaira PSHPP (864 MW) — the largest in Southeastern Europe, with an important function to balance short-term consumption changes or shortages in the national grid.

 The 15 largest HEP stations, all owned by the state-run National Electricity Company, account for most of the country's HEP installed capacity and HEP power.^{(p.
 12, p.
-32)} They are arranged in four series, or "cascades", of between three and five reservoirs, and all are located in the Rhodope mountains in Southwestern Bulgaria.
+32)} They are arranged in four series, or "cascades", of between three and five reservoirs, and all are located in the Rhodope Mountains in Southwestern Bulgaria.
 Three of the stations are pumped-storage stations (PS-HPP).^{(p.
 14)} Some analysts say that further modernization, such as of its pumped storage hydro, could be profitable.